memcmahon/bike-share/README.md

 `$ rspec`

-To run only a portion of the test suite:
+To run a portion of the test suite:

 `$rspec spec/file-path`